-This qualification forms the knowledge component or technical certificate of the Service and Repair Advanced Apprenticeship framework.
 Over 90% of our learners who complete their programme progress onto the next level qualification or secure apprenticeships working for one of our many employer partners such as large manufacturing companies like Nissan or reputable employers such as Go North East, Springfield, CF Recovery and Lookers.

 What do Motor Vehicle Technicians do?

 Motor Vehicle Technicians service and repair cars, vans and motorbikes, as well as heavy vehicles like coaches and lorries.
 They work on all areas of vehicle mechanics and electrics, from the engine and exhaust systems to the air-conditioning and security features.

 - advising customers if repairs are needed and how critical they are

 - providing time and cost estimates for jobs